PostGraphDB/postgraph/README.md

  - PgAdmin Support - Support the PostGraph in PgAdmin.
  - PgPool-2 Support - Support PostGraph queries in PG-Pool2
  - Windows Functions - Support Windows Functions such as rank and row_number

-## Future Goals

-Many more features and side projects are planned for after 2024, including, but not limited too:

  - Localization - Korean, Japanese, Mandarin Chinese, Cantonese Chinese, Hindi, Spanish, Arabic, Portugese, French, German, Italian, Polish, etc.
  - Table Triggers
  - SQL Support in Cypher Queries